Also known as Collector Urchin, Pincushion Urchin, Spotted Urchin, Stained Collector Urchin, Tinged Sea Urchin.

-Found singly or in groups on coral and rocky reefs amongst sand, rubble and in sea grass meadows.
+Found singly or in groups over coral and rocky substrates of coral and rocky reefs.
+Often covered in algae and debris.

 Length - 11cm